How the Floor Spec and Manufacturing Process Affects Performance Over the Long Haul

 3

-Fatigue resistance — How well does the floor hold up under thousands of repeated fork truck load cycles and/or heavy load cycles over its lifetime?
+Fatigue resistance — How well does the floor hold up under thousands of repeated forklift load cycles and/or heavy load cycles over its lifetime?

 4